-A local government officer is completing analyses of both internal and external services - with the support of Read&Write software from accessibility experts Texthelp, Hands Free Computing and the government's Access to Work scheme.
+A local government officer is completing analyses of both internal and external services - with the support of Read&Write software from accessibility experts Texthelp, Thriiver and the government's Access to Work scheme.

 Harper is a project officer, where she analyses the wide variety of services offered and provided by a diverse range of organizations.